People at work are thirsting for context, yearning to know that what they do contributes to a larger whole.

 The information from the SWOT analysis is used to fill-in the strengths, weaknesses, opportunities, and threats of the TOWS strategic options matrix (Figure 5) using the four outer boxes (e.g., Internal Strengths, External Opportunities)

-The key difference between the SWOT and TOW analysis is the outcomes that they create.
+The key difference between the SWOT and TOW analysis are the outcomes that they create.
 A SWOT analysis is a great way to uncover the current situation of your value stream, product or portfolio, while TOWS is used primarily for identifying strategic options to create a better future state.

 Evaluating Alternatives to Determine a Future State